 As you use the calculator, it is important to remember that the calculated amount of need-based financial aid is an estimate, not an official offer.
 Your actual award will be based on your CSS Profile, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.

 Northeastern offers a number of options to assist students and families in financing their Expected Family Contribution.
 These resources, which include an interest-free payment plan and supplemental financing, can be used in addition to any current income and savings.
 The monthly payment plan, administered through Tuition Management Systems (TMS), allows you to divide educational costs into more manageable installments and can be used alone or in combination with a student’s awarded financial assistance.
 If you exhaust your current income, savings and payment plan options, there are a number of parent and student alternative loan options available to those who qualify.
+Learn more about financing options.

 If you are unsure about the affordability of alternative loan options, a Loan Comparison Calculator can be of assistance.
 It will allow you to analyze the monthly payments for three loan options at differing interest rates and loan terms.